Rationality of hypersurfaces: Introduction

 A variety $X$ of dimension $n$ over a field $k$ is called \emph{rational} if it is birational to projective space $\mathbb P^n_k$; equivalently, its function field $k(X)$ is a purely transcendental extension of $k$.
 This means that away from a lower-dimensional subset, the solutions of the defining equations of $X$ can be parametrized bijectively by rational functions in $k(t_1,\dots ,t_n)$.
 The rationality problem asks whether a given variety $X$ is rational or not.
 This is a classical problem in algebraic geometry, which boils down to a basic solvability property for a given set of algebraic equations.

 There are several weaker versions of this, including \emph{unirationality}, \emph{retract rationality}, and \emph{stable rationality}.
 A variety $X$ is unirational if there is a dominant rational map $g\colon \mathbb P^N_k \dashrightarrow X$; over algebraically closed fields this still ensures that almost all solutions of the defining equations can be parametrized by rational functions (though not uniquely) but this typically fails over non-closed fields.
-We say that $X$ is retract rational if there is a unirational parametrization $g$ with a rational section, see Definition \ref{def:retract}.
-This implies that, over any field $k$ (and after any field extension), all $k$-points of $X$ are parametrized by rational functions outside a lower-dimensional subset.
+We say that $X$ is retract rational if there is a unirational parametrization $g$ with a rational section.
+Equivalently, there are rational functions which, for all field extensions $L/k$, allow to parametrize all $L$-rational points of $X$ outside a lower dimensional subset, see Definition \ref{def:retract}.
 Finally, $X$ is stably rational if $X \times \mathbb P^m$ is rational for some $m \ge 0$.
 One then has the following sequence of implications

 with strictness of the first and last implications proven in \cite{BCTSS} and \cite{AM}, respectively.
 Strictness in the middle is open over algebraically closed fields, but established over some non-closed fields in \cite{endo-miyata}.